Pa1mantri/VSDSquadron_RTL_GDSII/README.md

 ![Routing Completion](Week-2/Phase-1/routing_done.PNG)

-Terminal output confirming the successful completion of the global and detailed routing stages, followed by the insertion of 10,342 filler cells to ensure strict DFM (Design for Manufacturability) compliance.
+Terminal output confirming the successful completion of the global and detailed routing stages, followed by the insertion of 10,342 filler cells.

 **10. Routing Violations Check**